bvinicius/youtube-like-shortcut/README.md

 4. Click on **Load unpacked** and select this projetc's root folder
 5. Test you new shortcut by clicking [here](https://www.youtube.com/watch?v=XfR9iY5y94s) :)

+I'm sorry that you can't just add this extension on Chrome Web Store, but I don't want to pay USS $5 to deploy it...

 ### Usage

 In any youtube video, just press the key **Q** to like a video.
 There's no dislike shortcut because we only spread love :)